Pharmacy Residency at VA Central Texas Healthcare System

 Katerine E. Getchell, PharmD, BCACP

-Clinical Pharmacy Manager, Temple/Waco PACT
+Clinical Pharmacy Manager, Temple/Waco/Rural PACT

 Residency Program Director for Pharmacy PGY1

-Clinic phones: (254) 743-0438
+Clinic phone: (254) 743-0438

 Email: katerine.getchell@va.gov

-Mailing address and fax for all:
+Mailing address and fax:

 Central Texas Veterans Health Care System